petermunro/redux-exercises/06-adding-actions.md

 1. Add the `<input>` and `<button>` elements to the `Column` component and check that they appear in the UI.
 1. Add an action type, e.g. `SET_HEIGHT`.
 1. Dispatch an action of this type when the `Set` button is clicked.
+   Remeber to include a `height` or `value` in the action to represent the desired height.